 The time limit for bringing a claim for medical negligence is 3 years in Northern Ireland and 2 years in Republic of Ireland.
 There are some circumstances where this can be extended.
 It is important to establish the date of knowledge which essentially means the date on which you became aware of the negligence.
 In some cases, this can be a long time after the treatment took place.

-All initial enquires are free and we will always discuss the funding options which are available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.
+Complete an online enquiry form.
+We will always discuss the funding options which are available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.